HybridsEgo/Halo-Builds/docs/README.md

 # Modern Halo
 ## Halo: The Master Chief Collection
-> Missing almost all of the release versions... :(

 | Build | Type | Version | Date | Notes |
 | ----- | ---- | ------- | ---- | ----- |